sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 - What is CodeQL and how is it different from other static analysis tools?
 - Task 1: Turn on the default setup on a Python repository
 - Task 2: Turn on advanced setup on a Java repository
 - Task 3: Add some vulnerable code via a pull request and view the scan results in the PR
-- Task 4: CodeQL Query Operations in Visual Studio
-- Task 5: Turn on GitHub Advanced Security for Organization
+- Task 4: Turn on GitHub Advanced Security for Organization
-- Task 6: Verify Github Autofix is enabled
+- Task 5: Verify Github Autofix is enabled
-- Task 7: Create a code with potencial security vulnerabilities
+- Task 6: Create a code with potencial security vulnerabilities
-- Task 8: Run a code scan
+- Task 7: Run a code scan
-- Task 9: Apply autofixes to vulnerabilities
+- Task 8: Apply autofixes to vulnerabilities

 ## Estimated timing: 90 minutes